namiverm/Developer-Portal-Tenant-API/docs/getting-started/setup-tenant/deploy-tenant.md

     * Tenant Setup
     * Tenant Repository Setup

-Tenant Developer is now ready to deploy your tenant application.
+Developer is now ready to deploy your tenant application.
 Developer can delpoy application in any open cloud server.
 Here we are providing example for new application deployment within IBM cloud with OpenShift Cluster.

 ## Deployment checklist